 As we continued to monitor and navigate the ongoing Covid-19 pandemic, Covenant Harbor made many changes.
 Our goal throughout all our work was to meet and exceed the recommendations of and guidance from state and local officials, the CDC, and the American Camping Association.

 Covenant Harbor has been here since 1947, drawing people into Christian community and the presence of Christ.
 We remain committed to our mission of being a space for all to experience Jesus Christ and we will continue to do all that we do safely.
 We trust that God is still calling us to steward this ministry for decades to come.

-Below you will find different sections that address the changes around Covid-19.
+Below you will find different sections that address the current status at Covenant Harbor.
 If something is not written below that you are looking for, please reach out to us by phone at (262) 248-3600 or by email.

 We invite you to explore the sections below to learn more about the current reality of Covenant Harbor.

 On March 13, all guests left Covenant Harbor and we began an unexpected season of inactivity.

 All rental and school groups were cancelled throughout the spring.
 Additionally, all Covenant Harbor events were cancelled including Road Scholar retreats, 60+ Day, believe.love.serve. volunteer days, all Summer Sunday Worship services, our public celebration for retiring Executive Director, Rev. Ray Warren, and the annual Fall Fellowship Women’s Retreat.